OCA/web/web_pivot_computed_measure/README.rst

 Usage
 =====

 Go to pivot view and click on the "Measures" menu, you will see a new option called 'Computed Measure'.

 You have the follow options to create a 'computed measure':

 -  Measure 1: Used in 'operation formula' as 'm1'

 -  Measure 2: Used in 'operation formula' as 'm2'

 -  Operation: The formula

    -  Sum: m1 + m2
    -  Sub: m1 - m2
-    - Mult: m1 * m2
+   -  Mult: m1 \* m2
    -  Div: m1 / m2 (Format: Float)
    -  Perc m1 / m2 (Format: Percentage)
    -  Custom: Special option only visible in debug mode to write a custom formula.

 -  Name: The name of the new measure (emtpy = auto-generated)

 -  Format: How will the value be printed

    -  Integer
    -  Float
-    - Percentage (value * 100)
+   -  Percentage (value \* 100)

- - Formula*: Custom operation formula
+-  | Formula\*: Custom operation formula
-    These formula is evaluated using 'PY.eval'
+   | These formula is evaluated using 'PY.eval'

 These computed measures can be mixed (You can reuse it to make new computed measures) and saved as favorites.

 Notice that "measures/computed measures" involved in an active 'computed measure' can't be deactivated until you have deactivate the 'computed measure'.

 Known issues / Roadmap
 ======================

-#.
-Add support to define a style for a computed measure (ex. colored)
+1. Add support to define a style for a computed measure (ex. colored)
-#.
-Use t-model to data-binding instead of jquery selectors
+2. Use t-model to data-binding instead of jquery selectors

 Bug Tracker
 ===========